This post may contain affiliate links.

 2 – Will These Break My Dogs Teeth?

 I received an “angry” emoticon when I started posting about my plans to follow this recipe because, from this person's experience, Himalayan Chews can damage a dog's teeth.
 And I don't disagree.
-Any chew that is hard can result in a broken tooth or other injury.
-This is why we're told not to feed cooked bones, because the heat makes them too hard.
+Any chew that is hard can result in a broken tooth or other injuries.
+This is one reason why we're told not to feed cooked bones, the heat makes them too hard (think of those smoked bones at the pet store).
+Another reason is the risk of splintering, which isn't a concern (for me) with Himalayan chews.

 One thing I love about this DIY recipe is that I can control how hard my chews are and keep them softer if I have concerns.
 I didn't realize this when I started.
 My first batch of chews were soft on the inside.
 The longer they are in the dehydrator, the harder the treats will be.
 I plan to test this out to find the right time for my treats.